Henrico VA Grand Larceny Defense Lawyer

 Henrico VA Criminal Law Trial Attorneys Defending Larceny Cases

-Henrico VA Criminal Law Trial Attorneys Defending Larceny CasesEvery element of a criminal offense must be proved beyond a reasonable doubt.
-Successfully challenging the value element can mean the difference between felony grand larceny and misdemeanor petit larceny.
-This difference is huge.
-Our experienced trial lawyers know when to make the proper evidence objections and on what basis to limit damaging evidence.
-This is just one example of why it is important to retain the best lawyer to defend your Henrico grand larceny case.
+Henrico VA Criminal Law Trial Attorneys Defending Larceny CasesThe Commonwealth must prove every element of the offense beyond a reasonable doubt in order to convict someone of Grand Larceny.
+The prosecution must prove that the defendant took an item, the value exceeded $5 (if taken from the person) or $1,000 (if not taken from the person) and that the item was taken without the owner’s consent with an intention to permanently deprive the owner of the property.
+Successfully challenging an element is significant.
+Our experienced Henrico County grand larceny lawyers know when to make the proper evidence objections and on what basis to limit damaging evidence.
+This is just one example of why it is important to retain the best Henrico VA grand larceny defense attorney.

 Shoplifting Can Be a Grand Larceny Felony if the Value is over $1000